UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/02_weather_simulations.md

 Generally, decreasing the spacing between grid points is not easy, not only because the computational intensity scales to the square of the spacing (for each direction) but also because of the need to maintain the numerical stability of the equations used to simulate the atmospheric variables.

 Numerical stability refers to the behaviour of the equations solved with erroneous input - in a numerically unstable algorithm a small error in the input causes a larger error in the results.
 Therefore, increasing the resolution of the grid may require the equations to be rewritten to maintain their numerical stability.
 Generally, the higher the resolution (smaller grid spacing) the shorter the time step that is needed to maintain stability.
+This limitation on stability due to step-size is known as the [Courant–Friedrichs–Lewy condition](https://en.wikipedia.org/wiki/Courant%E2%80%93Friedrichs%E2%80%93Lewy_condition).

 ### Observational Data